mathisgauthey/odoo-dev-env-WSL/README.md

 Press `F5` to start the server and `F5` to start it in debug mode.
 You can then set breakpoints and use the debug console to interact with the server.

+## How to start fresh

+1. Stop your server.
+2. Use `bash drop_db.sh` to drop the database.
+3. Relaunch the server to install and upgrade the plugins automatically.

 [^1]: Long Term Support